hyperledger/firefly/docs/tutorials/custom_contracts/index.md

 ## Custom onchain logic async programming in FireFly

-Like the rest of FireFly, custom onchin logic support are implemented with an asynchronous programming model.
+Like the rest of FireFly, custom onchain logic support are implemented with an asynchronous programming model.
 The key concepts here are:

 - Transactions are submitted to FireFly and an ID is returned.
 This is the **Operation ID**.
 - The transaction itself happens asynchronously from the HTTP request that initiated it